Large-Scale Auto-bidding with Nash Equilibrium Constraints: Experiments

-where $\max_{\pi_i} G_i(\pi_i;\theta)$ is learned by a standard policy gradient algorithm \cite{sutton1999policy} and the social welfare acts as a normalizer.
-Note that the value of $\epsilon$ is also normalized by social welfare.
-As for the compliance rate, we conduct the experiment several times under different seeds and let the proportion that satisfies the $\epsilon$-NE constraint be the Compliance Rate.
-We also examine Revenue, costs of all agents of the platform, but it is not the main performance metric.
-In real-world experiments, Social Welfare is referred to as the \textbf{\emph{GMV}}.
-As we cannot accurately compute Max Exploitability, we use \textbf{\emph{Win Rate}}: the ratio between the number of agents that realize performance improvements and the total number of agents, to evaluate the satisfaction of the $\epsilon$-NE constraint.
+where the social welfare acts as a normalizer.
+As for the compliance rate, we run the experiment several times with different seeds and define the proportion that satisfies the NE constraint with a tolerance of $5\%$ as the Compliance Rate.
+We also examine revenue and the costs of all platform agents, although they are not the main performance metrics.

-\textbf{Baselines.} We compare our approach to the state-of-the-art multi-agent auto-bidding algorithms, including MAAB \cite{MAAB} and DCMAB \cite{DCMAB} both in the simulated and real-world experiments.
-We also compare our approach to the state-of-the-art single-agent auto-bidding algorithms: USCB \cite{USCB} in the simulated experiments and V-CQL \cite{SORL} in the real-world experiments.
+\textbf{Baselines.} We compare our approach to several leading industrial baselines, including multi-agent auto-bidding algorithms, such as MAAB \cite{MAAB} and DCMAB \cite{DCMAB}.
+We also compare our approach to the state-of-the-art single-agent auto-bidding algorithms: USCB \cite{USCB}.
 See Appendix \ref{app:baselines} for detailed descriptions of these baselines.
-Furthermore, we compare our approach with an advanced ES algorithm \cite{jothimurugan2022specification} in the simulated experiments.
-For real-world experiments, it is computationally infeasible to apply the ES algorithm due to the large number of agents.
+Furthermore, we compare our approach with an advanced equilibrium selection (ES) algorithm \cite{jothimurugan2022specification}.